SarderLab/DN_classification/README.md

 This directory contains pre-derived feature texts and labels which correspond to the experiments described in our manuscript.

 # Usage
 Glomerular boundary detection and glomerular nucleus segmentation:

     Install DeepLab V2 and download pretrained models for low and high resolution glomerular segmentation, and high resolution nuclear segmentation
-    If you want to add a weighting amount to the Create a single folder in your workspace containing: 1) whole slide images in .svs format, 2) .xml annotation files for each .svs file
+    If you want to add a weighting amount to the nuclear segmentation outputs, modify the "prior" input variable found in the main_n.py script.
+    Create a single folder in your workspace containing: 1) whole slide images in .svs format, 2) .xml annotation files for each .svs file
+    The syntax to call the glomerular and nuclear segmentation is:

+    python xml_to_nuclei.py --wsi path/to/wsi/files/ --output path/to/desired/output/folder/

+    There are various parameters within the script which can be modified for alternative functionality, and they are all found at the beginning.

+Glomerular component analysis and feature extraction:
+These